 You scroll down the page by dragging a finger down the screen.
 But, did you know that you can jump back to the top of a web page without all that scrolling?

-To jump to the top of a page (in order to get back to the browser bar, search bar, or the site's navigation), simply tap the top right corner of the iPhone or iPod touch's screen, right near the battery meter.
+To jump to the top of a page (in order to get back to the browser bar, search bar, or the site's navigation), simply tap the clock at the top center of the iPhone or iPod touch's screen.
 This immediately jumps you back to the top of the web page.
 Unfortunately, there doesn't seem to be a similar short cut for jumping to the bottom of a page.

 Open a Page in a New Window

 There are two ways to open a new window in Safari.
 The first is by tapping the icon in the lower right corner of the Safari window that looks like two squares on top of each other.
-This makes your current web page small and reveal a New Page button in the bottom left corner.
+This makes your current web page small and reveal a + (iOS 7 and up) or New Page button (iOS 6 and earlier) at the bottom.
 Tap that to open a new window.
-Tap the two rectangles again and slide back and forth to move between windows, or tap the red X to close a window.
+Tap the two rectangles again and slide up and down (iOS 7 and up) or back and forth (iOS 6 and earlier) to move between windows, or tap the X to close a window.

 Besides opening a new blank window, though, you may want to open a link in a new window as you do on a desktop computer.
 Here's how: